ibm-cloud-docs/FileStorage/working-with-snapshots.md

 You might need to take your storage volume back to a specific point in time because of user-error or data corruption.
 First, unmount your volume.

-For more information about mounting and unmounting storage, see [connecting your new storage](/docs/FileStorage?topic=FileStorage-mountingLinux).
-{: tip}

 Then, you can restore the volume with a snapshot from the SLCLI by using the following command.
 ```sh
 # slcli file snapshot-restore --help